WTF is an Agenticist?

 4. Emergence Over Control

-Agenticists embrace the unexpected insights that come from genuine collaboration.
+Agenticists welcome unexpected insights from genuine collaboration.

 Where Agenticists Are Already Changing Everything